Artur Abreu

-Artur Abreu Pereira (born 11 August 1994 in Niederkorn, Luxembourg) is a Luxembourgish professional footballer who currently plays for Union Titus Pétange.
+Artur Abreu Pereira (born 11 August 1994) is a Luxembourgish professional footballer who currently plays for Differdange 03.

 Career

 Union Titus Pétange

 Recording 11 goals with Union Titus Pétange in the 2015-16 Luxembourg second division, Abreu helped the club achieve promotion to the 2016-17 Luxembourg National Division.
 However, he had to spend ten weeks recovering from an injury and had not fully rehabilitated by the start of the season.

 In 2017, the Luxembourgish midfielder aimed to represent Luxembourg in their 2018 World Cup qualifying fixture against France but was never selected.

 Vitória S.C.

 Trialling for Vitória S.C. of the Portuguese Primeira Liga in 2017, Abreu officially became a player for the club in June that year and was placed in their reserve team where he opened his scoring account with a goal in a 1-0 league triumph over SL Benfica B.